bartkowiaktomasz/algorithmic-challenges/HackerRank - Interview Preparation Kit/README.md

  - [x] Sherlock and Anagrams (Medium)
  > Two strings are anagrams of each other if the letters of one string can be rearranged to form the other string.
- Given a string, find the number of pairs of substrings of the string that are anagrams of each other.
+ Given a string, find the number of pairs of substrings of the string that are anagrams of each other (i.e. anagramic pairs).

- _For each substring, sort its letters it and store the counter for each sorted substring in a hash map.
-Then for each element in the hash map calculate the number of anagrams, which can be interpreted as a number of connections with other identical sorted substrings (number of connections between the vertices of the polygon, i.e. `n(n-1)/2)`._
+ _For each possible substring (`O(n^2)`), sort its letters it and store the letter counter for each sorted substring in a hash map.
+Sorting is used to ensure that two anagrams map to the same value in the hashmap.
+For each value in the hash map the number of anagramic pairs is `NC2 = n(n-1)/2)` (`N choose 2`) -

- _Optimisation: Use rolling hash (e.g. Rabin-Karp) and use a hashing function that gives the same hash to anagrams (this eliminates the sorting step)._
+ _Optimisation: Use rolling hash (e.g. Rabin-Karp) and a hashing function that gives the same hash to anagrams (this eliminates the sorting step)._

  - [x] Count Triplets (Medium)